 B.A., Stanford University

-Victor McFarland is an assistant professor in the MU Department of History.
-His research interests center on oil and the energy industry, along with related topics including the environment, political economy, and U.S. relations with the Middle East.
-His book Oil Powers, on the United States and Saudi Arabia, will be published by Columbia University Press in spring 2020.
+Victor McFarland is an associate professor in the MU Department of History.
+His research interests center on energy, the environment, and U.S. relations with the Middle East.
+His first book, Oil Powers: A History of the U.S.-Saudi Alliance, was published by Columbia University Press in 2020.

 Originally from North Idaho, Dr. McFarland received his B.A. from Stanford University and his M.A., M.Phil., and Ph.D. degrees from Yale University.
 Before coming to the University of Missouri, he was a Miller Center fellow at the University of Virginia in 2012-13 and a Dickey Center fellow at Dartmouth College in 2013-14.
 In 2018-19 he served as a Warren Center faculty fellow at Harvard University.